thparash/boggle/README.md

 - [Ruby on Rails] - for the backend.
 - [React.js] - for the frontend.
-- [Docker] - for contenarization and ease of installation.
+- [Docker] - for containerization and ease of installation.

 ### Installation